 Premier Ford reverses decision to close Ontario playgrounds amid backlash

-The Ontario government is reversing restrictions on playgrounds as one Toronto infectious diseases doctor called the closing down of outdoor spaces, including playgrounds, across Ontario the wrong move in the fight against COVID-19.
+The Ontario government has reversed its decision to close playgrounds after the ban was widely criticized, with one Toronto infectious diseases doctor calling the closure of outdoor spaces the wrong move in the fight against COVID-19.

 “Our regulations will be amended to allow playgrounds, but gatherings outside will still be enforced.
 Play outside safely.
-Parents keep your distance & wear masks if you can’t,” Ford tweeted Saturday afternoon.
+Parents keep your distance & wear masks if you can’t,” Premier Doug Ford tweeted Saturday afternoon.

 Ontario’s enhanced restrictions were always intended to stop large gatherings where spread can happen.